dbwebb-se/mvc/example/symfony-doctrine/README_mariadb_development.md

 Local database in `.env.local`
 ---------------------------

-Update your settings in `.env.local` and comment out the previous database url and add another setting for MariaDB.
+Create the file `.env.local` and update your settings for the `DATABASE_URL` by adding the setting for MariaDB.
+The details in the `.env.local` will ovveride the settings in the `.env`.

 This is the general setup of the connection string.

 ```
 DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=mariadb-10.5.8"